DFelps/Eldenring-Info---Bubble/README.md

 ## Project Status

-This project is currently **in progress (V1)** and has been under development for **1 day**.
-The platform is actively being built, and features will continue to be added and improved over time.
+This project is currently in active development (V1).
+The platform is being structured with a strong focus on scalability, performance, and clean architecture.
+New features and refinements will continue to be introduced as the system evolves.

 ## Screenshot